 - the logistical challenges associated with maintaining traffic and pedestrian movements in a busy intersection

-- providing access for residents and businesses at all times whilst still being able to construct elements of the work that required curing, such as concrete driveways and footpaths
+- providing access for residents and businesses at all times, while still being able to construct elements of the work that required curing such as concrete driveways and footpaths

 - the use of bitumen treated basecourse as an alternative to a traditional unbound basecourse pavement, providing a better whole of life solution.